spacemeshos/go-spacemesh/activation_service_poc/docs/README.md

 We are demonstrating a PoC of the node split, where the smeshing logic is separated from the rest of the node.
 The PoC is based on the current go-spacemesh codebase and is intended to demonstrate the feasibility of the node split concept.
 The PoC is not intended to be a production-ready implementation.

+The PoC itself is still work in progress so please expect changes and improvement in the future.

 The architecture of the PoC is as follows:

 ![design.png](design.png)